nestjs/docs.nestjs.com/content/modules.md

 }
 ```

-> info **Hint** The `forRoot()` may return dynamic module either synchronously or asynchronously (`Promise`).
+> info **Hint** The `forRoot()` method may return a dynamic module either synchronously or asynchronously (i.e., via a `Promise`).

-This module defines the `Connection` provider by default, but additionally - depending on the passed `options` and `entities` - it exposes a collection of the providers, for example, repositories.
-In fact, the dynamic module **extends** (not overrides!) the base module metadata.
-This substantial feature is useful when you need to register providers dynamically.
-Then you could import the `DatabaseModule` in the following manner:
+This module defines the `Connection` provider by default, but additionally - depending on the `entities` and `options` objects passed to it - exposes a collection of providers, for example, repositories.
+Note that the dynamic module **extends** (rather than overrides) the base module metadata.
+That's how both the statically declared `Connection` provider **and** the dynamically configured repository providers are exported from the module.

+This substantial feature is useful when you need to register and configure providers dynamically.
+Once defined in this way, the `DatabaseModule` can be imported and configured in the following manner:

 ```typescript
 import { Module } from '@nestjs/common';